contensis/image-api/effects/blur.md

+---
+description: The article explains how you can apply a gaussian style blur to your image, smoothing out image noise.
+---

 # Gaussian blur

 The `blur` parameter applies a gaussian style blur to your image, smoothing out any image noise or to reduce the complexity of the image.
 It accepts values in the range of 1-100.